 - Line a rimmed baking sheet with parchment or foil

-- Using a small spoon, stuff each date with cheese (about 1 tsp per date)
+- Using a small spoon, stuff each date with cheese (about 1 teaspoon per date)

 - Push a cranberry into each date

 - Gently push the edges of each date pocket closed around the filling

 - Wrap each date in a half slice of bacon, rolling to enclose it completely.

 - Secure each bacon wrapped date with a toothpick